 - Print from a computer when possible

-Laser printers work for certain home needs.
+Laser printers can still be useful for some home needs.

 Are Laser Printers Good for Home Photo Printing?